- 1 cup coconut cream

 Add beef, water, lime leaves, sugar, fish sauce, and coconut milk and stir.
 Reduce heat to low, cover and let simmer for 15 minutes.

-Add bell pepper.
+Add bell pepper and bamboo strips.
 Cover and let simmer for another 5 minutes or until vegetables are tender.
 Turn off heat and stir in basil until wilted.

 Serve immediately over white or brown jasmine rice.

 Deeeelicious.
 Spicy and savory and as close as I could get to one of my favorite dishes from Thai Nakorn in SoCal.
 I couldn’t believe how much my house smelled like an actual Thai restaurant while this was cooking.
 Honestly, with the discovery of my small local Asian market and all its authentic ingredients, it was amazingly easy to nail down this recipe (and my recent Massaman Curry recipe).
 I feel like my Thai cooking has gone up a notch.
 I am LOVING IT.
 I am going to keep after it until I have the Thai curry, soup, stir fry and noodle dish recipes archive I’ve always wanted.